neylsoncrepalde/mlflow-aws/README.md

 # MLFlow on AWS

-This is a small project that I put together to help deploy and configure an MLFlow server on AWS speeding things up a little bit.
+This is a project to deploy MLFlow on AWS in a microservices architecture using ECS FARGATE and AURORA serverless DB.

 ## Requirements